bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Key/value pairs, css background &amp; font colors." />
 </p>

-Then we can pass in key value pairs that will work with this object.
-We set the background and color.
+<p>Then we can pass in key value pairs that will work with this object.
+We
+set the background and color.
 We&apos;re going to set background and that doesn&apos;t go in quotes because it&apos;s the property.
 We&apos;re going to set it to, this one does go in quotes, pound a2a2a2.
 We&apos;re going to set color, and its properties can be pound cecece.
 That&apos;s going to set these colors.
-They immediately all of them gets set to the color of the background.
+They immediately all of them gets set to the color of the background.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 229. all tabs set default (134) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">